yzhao062/combo/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^

 **combo** will include various model combination frameworks by tasks.
-For most of the tasks, the following combination methods for raw scores are feasible:
+For most of the tasks, the following combination methods for raw scores are feasible :cite:`a-zhou2012ensemble`:

-  1. Averaging & Weighted Averaging & Median :cite:`a-zhou2012ensemble`
+  1. Averaging & Weighted Averaging & Median
   2. Maximization
-  3. Majority Vote & Weighted Majority Vote :cite:`a-zhou2012ensemble`
+  3. Majority Vote & Weighted Majority Vote
   4. Median